DataDog/documentation/content/tracing/search.md

 ## Facets

-A facet displays all the distinct values of an attribute or a tag as well as provides some basic analytics such as the amount of traces represented.
+A Facet displays all the distinct values of an attribute or a tag as well as provides some basic analytics such as the amount of traces represented.
 This is also a switch to easily filter your data.

 Facets allow you to pivot or filter your datasets based on a given attribute.
-Examples facets may include users, services, etc...
+Examples Facets may include users, services, etc...

 {{< img src="tracing/search/facets_demo.png" alt="Facets demo" responsive="true" popup="true" style="width:80%;">}}